7,107 – the number of islands that make up the Philippines.

 While you can simply book at the pier, bus or train station, you may want to book ahead for certain legs of your journey to guarantee that you get a seat on the day you need to travel.
 12go.asia is the best way to do this.
 Book your next trip ahead of time so you have one less thing to worry about.

 Make sure that you have a list of emergency contact number and addresses of friends and local authorities (like your country’s embassy).
 Don’t store everything on your phone!

 TIP: Print out your outbound flight!
 Out of all the countries I’ve been to in Southeast Asia (like all of them), The Philippines was the strictest and I got CAUGHT without a flight out!
 It was an ordeal and cost me some extra money

 It doesn’t take much to enjoy what the Philippines has to offer.
 You don’t need a 12-piece set of luggage filled with clothes and accessories to make the most of your trip.

-Don’t forget to check out travel blogs about the Philippines and read more about the best things you can do in the Philippines because there are all sorts of outdoor activities and extreme water sports that will surely get your adrenaline pumping!
+Don’t forget to check out more blogs post on the Philippines and read more about the best things you can do in the Philippines because there are all sorts of outdoor activities and extreme water sports that will surely get your adrenaline pumping!
+All links are below!

 You’ll need the best gear for this trip because you’ll be hauling your stuff on and off trikes, boats, planes, and buses.
 You don’t want something cheap that’s going to fall apart on you.